 This group is designed to match intended parents and prospective surrogates.

-Like the group above, this closed group allows its almost 3,000 members to match with potential surrogates and intended parents.
+Like the group above, this closed group allows its members to match with potential surrogates and intended parents.

 While these are all virtual groups, many surrogates say having this sense of community is instrumental in knowing what to expect from their surrogate pregnancy.
 Knowing there is someone who understands what you’re going through will also help make your surrogacy as stress-free as possible.